David Finlay (wrestler): FinJuice (2015–2022)

-After Juice Robinson turned heel by joining Bullet Club and seemingly breaking up FinJuice, Finlay focused on solely singles competition.
+After Robinson turned heel by joining Bullet Club and breaking up FinJuice, Finlay focused on solely singles competition.
 In June, Finlay was announced to be making his G1 debut in the G1 Climax 32 tournament, competing in the D Block.
-Finlay ended his first G1 with 6 points, although he earnt points off of wins against IWGP United States Heavyweight Champion Will Ospreay, former IWGP World Heavyweight Champion Shingo Takagi and Juice Robinson.
+Finlay ended his first G1 with 6 points, although he earned points off of wins against Robinson, Ospreay and Shingo Takagi.